 Ray told friends that he returned to America a few years later and used his skills with makeup and disguise running guns (in drag) as the mysterious “La Señora Diablo” for Mexican revolutionary Pancho Villa, who Ray claimed was a family friend.
 No definite proof of Ray’s story has been discovered, but his detailed knowledge about Villa (including his use of airplanes) sparked the attention of some Villa researchers.
 Carlton Stowers, then a reporter for the “Dallas Evening News”, interviewed Ray about his experiences.
 The interview originally appeared in a small monthly, the Grain Producers News, published by a close friend of Stowers.

-From FBI records and other more reliable sources, we know that Ray was may have been married for around the mid-1910’s and that he fathered a son around 1918, but we have been unable to pin down more concrete details.
+From FBI records and other more reliable sources, we know that Ray was may have been married around the mid-1910’s and that he may have fathered a son around 1918, but we have been unable to pin down more concrete details.